yandex-cloud/terraform-provider-yandex/docs/data-sources/cdn_rule.md

 Read-Only:

-- `cache_time` (Map of Number) Cache time in seconds for different HTTP status codes.
+- `custom_values` (Map of Number) Cache time in seconds for specific HTTP status codes.
 - `enabled` (Boolean) Enable edge caching.
+- `value` (Number) Cache time in seconds for responses with codes 200, 206, 301, 302.

 <a id="nestedblock--options--ip_address_acl"></a>